 NOTE: You really need to make sure it doesn’t turn into a blame-storming session or your trust factor will quickly deteriorate and your meeting will be rendered useless.

 How can you do this?
 You can start with having people identify what others did very well.
 Then, you can have members examine how they performed themselves (starting with you) and any areas they feel they could have improved in.
 Over time the defense mechanisms in the room will come down and you can have a constructive, non-threatening, adult conversation with a group of people whose motive is to improve.

 You can start with the purpose of the meeting and any particular objectives you want to make sure are accomplished before the meeting concludes.
 Then, in the high-trust atmosphere you have created, you start digging into the questions above and discuss project performance (results, schedules, resources, processes, etc); discuss any items that were of special note or consequence during the project; review customers and management’s reaction to the project; review problems and issues; talk about lessons learned and then how to apply all of this toward the next project the team undertakes.

 Just like the football team that watched their performance after they played the game is better prepared for their next game, you and your project team will be prepared for the next project you undertake.

-So, what is project planning after the project is complete?
-Good common sense.
-You’ll take everything, project ideas and lessons learned and apply it to every project that is to come.
-Looking for a tool to jog your memory of how things went at the end of the project?
-Try ProjectManager.com FREE for 30 days and use the Issue Tracking feature!
+Try ProjectManager.com free for 30 days and use the Issue Tracking feature.
 Any type of issue can be tracked, from technical problems and software bugs, to equipment and supplier issues.
 You can record as many issues as you wish, using the ingenious Issue Tracker which allows you to identify, describe and record issues, assign issues to people on your team, and report on issues when you want.